mdalmaruf/mdalmaruf.github.io/_posts/2023-06-01-ChatGPT-post.md

   - OpenAI
 ---

-# Building a Medical Assistant Chatbot using ChatGPT and Python

 In this tutorial, we will walk you through the process of building a Medical Assistant Chatbot utilizing ChatGPT and Python.
 To enhance the interaction experience, we will employ Gradio for creating an intuitive user interface.